 Me: You're not swept up in the love story?
 You're not on the edge of your seat to see what's going to happen?

 She: Well, I'm sure he's probably going to end up with the nun—who, by the way, has pledged her virginity to the Lord.
 So that's fucked up.

 In Maria's absence, the Captain becomes engaged to Baroness Schräder, and the Von Trapp house takes on the air of a gulag.
 Fortunately, Maria's absence is short-lived—not much longer than the Intermission—as the Reverend Mother convinces Maria to return and confront her life.
 She does this, of course, in the form of a song, "Climb Every Mountain."

 My girlfriend is nearing her breaking point, and the moment the old nun opens her mouth to sing pushes her closer to the edge.

 She: Just once, I wish someone would turn around and walk out as soon as the other person starts singing.
 "O.K., thanks for the talk, but I really don't need you to reiterate your point in song."

 Me: Like in Monty Python.
 [Met with blank stare.]
 "Stop that, stop that, you're not doing a song while I'm here."

 She: Anyway, what happened to vows of silence?
 Vows of silence are a great idea.

 So Maria returns to Casa Von Trapp, and within an hour the Captain has broken things off with the Baroness and gone to meet Maria in the Gazebo of Love.
-They confess their love, they kiss, the embrace, and then—inevitably—Maria starts singing in the Captain's face.
-I actually kind of like the song here, "Something Good," but N. is unwilling to surrender for a moment to the conventions of the musical.
+They confess their love, they kiss, they embrace, and then—inevitably—Maria starts singing in the Captain's face.

 She: There goes that erection.